All the fun of the fumes

 The long-windedly titled The National Centre for Smoking Cessation and Training (NCSCT) recently produced a video called E-cigarettes safety: The facts explained.

-The trouble is that there are precious few facts available at the moment; but there are plenty of opinions.
+The trouble is that there are precious few facts available at the moment, but there are plenty of opinions.

-The Shorter Oxford English Dictionary, interestingly, defines counterfactual as ‘Pertaining to or expressing what has not happened or is not the case’ which perhaps explains Mr Bates’s view as stated in the film.
+The film features four Professors who are well known e-cigarette enthusiasts, and a layman, Clive Bates, Director of Counterfactual Consulting, whatever that is.
+The Shorter Oxford English Dictionary, interestingly, defines counterfactual as ‘Pertaining to or expressing what has not happened or is not the case,’ which perhaps explains Mr Bates’ view as stated in the film.

 First, let’s hear from Professor Linda Bauld, a behavioural scientist, no less: